 Figure 5: Merlin units available.

-Another interesting part of this tool is its ability creationagents for various operating system architectures.
-A specially crafted payload will then be created on an updated Windows 10 operating system with strong security.
+Another interesting part of this tool is the ability to create agents for different operating system architectures.
+Then a specially designed payload will be created in an updated Windows 10 operating system, with strong security.

 Performing a scan with Windows Defender for that particular agent ( agent_windows.exe), we can verify that it was not detected.

-In this case, the Merlin server must run with the following parameters: -i [local address ip] and -p [local door].
-This data was binary coded ( agent_windows.exe ).
+In this case, the Merlin server must run with the following parameters: -i [local IP address] and -p [local port].
+This data was encrypted with a binary system ( agent_windows.exe ).

 Picture 7: Start the Merlin server with a specific IP port / port.

-The payload avoids detecting its signature in Windows 10 with a fully updated Microsoft Windows Defender.
+The payload avoids locating its signature in Windows 10 with it fully updated Defender.

 The agent is then executed: